christian-taillon/log4shell-hunting/README.md

 This resource takes a threat hunting approach to identifying evidence of successful exploitation of this vulnerability.
 This is not intended to solely replace detection of attacks on the network; a role that is ideally primarily fulfilled by existing security products, but instead takes advantage of the "noisy" nature of the attack to systematically hunt for successful outcomes of the attempted attacks against vulnerable assets across an environment.

+General information about the vulnerability is already available from a number of sources that would do a better job than I and presenting.
+That being said, for those interested, general information and frequently asked questions can be found at the bottom of the page [here](#fq&a-and-general-info)

+### Why Threat Hunt?
 Security Vendors worked hard to keep up with the evolving threats, but there were [many bypasses](#bypass-examples) to the developed prevention and detection signatures and security vendors had to consistently adapt with [new signatures](#example:-palo-alto) as adversaries discovered new ways to bypass in place detections.
 This meant that even companies with the most recent signatures were very likely targeted attacks that were not detected.

 Therefore, we will not be relying on Security alerts for our initial scope.
 These alerts should *not* be ignored and can even been included in the hunt if they contain records of the URL, User-AgentStrings, or other [fields mentioned later](#locations-to-consider-checking) that may contain the attack.
 However, keep in mind that Threat Hunting is most valuable when it identifies true threats that the SOC has not already triaged.
 Therefore data from things like NTAs, NG-Firewall HTTP logs or Proxys, or even Web Server logs (which is what we use here for examples) will be more valuable than IPS alerts Log4j attack logs.